isomerpages/ogp-parkingsg/pages/Terms of Use.md

 right shall not be abridged by reason of any accrual of a limitation defence in favour of GovTech during the said period.

-These Terms of Use are dated 30 September 2023.
+These Terms of Use are dated 23 October 2023.

 ## SCHEDULE